Sreehithavarma23/Sreehithavarma_wiredCTFrecruitment23/Wired shark.md

 - In linux after opening wire shark open file and select the downloaded file that was downloaded from attachment given in description
 - Then open that file we get a many protocols and info
 - In those DNS protocol flag was directly given
--  Now convert that flag to the foemat given in description
+-  Now convert that flag to the format given in description

+![img] (screenshots/Screenshot from 2023-08-28 09-55-02.png)